qdrant/landing_page/qdrant-landing/content/articles/multitenancy.md

 ```
 > Note: Keep in mind that global requests (without the `group_id` filter) will be slower since they will necessitate scanning all groups to identify the nearest neighbors.

-## Explore Multitenancy and Custom Sharding in Qdrant for Scalable Solutions
+## Explore multitenancy and custom sharding in Qdrant for scalable solutions

-Qdrant is ready to support a massive-scale architecture for your machine-learning project.
+Qdrant is ready to support a massive-scale architecture for your machine learning project.
 If you want to see whether our [vector database](https://qdrant.tech/) is right for you, try the [quickstart tutorial](/documentation/quick-start/) or read our [docs and tutorials](/documentation/).

 To spin up a free instance of Qdrant, sign up for [Qdrant Cloud](https://qdrant.to/cloud) - no strings attached.